Explain the role of dietary supplements in the body.

 Reading Labels:

 Ensure you read and understand the labels.
-Check for the amount of active ingredient, as well as any added fillers or potential allergens.
+Check for the amount of active ingredients, as well as any added fillers or potential allergens.

 7. Conclusion: